failure-driven/blog/content/rails-camp/commit-22-autofocus-text-area.md

 Co-authored-by: Selena Small <selenawiththetattoo@gmail.com>
 {{< / highlight >}}

-**TODO**
+### 5 minutes with James

+> **Q:** how was the exeprience?
+You jokingly mentioned we were going to bully
-how was the exeprience? what was the level of bullying
+> you into taking part at some stage, what was the level of bullying?

-I am not usaully a pari programmer - been a while .
-I do spikes here and there, cowboy coder, not straight on the server but I have doen pelenty of that in my time
+> **A:** You see I am not usaully a pair programmer.
+It's been a while.
+I
+> mostly do spikes here and there, I think I am a bit of a cowboy coder.
+I
+> amnot like straight on the server or anything, but yeah I have done plenty of
+> that in my time

+> **Q:** so what kind of coding do you do in your role? do you test drive much?

+> **A:** I have the luxury of not performing all the correct TDD (Test Driven
+> Development) things, I suppose you guys are looking at me as if that is not a
-I have the luxury of not performing all the correct TDD things The value of tests come from having valuable tests, a lot of code prototytpeing and seeing how things work and if you speed to see how it works to impoment later on a spiek concept does not need tests. break probelm down for feasability
+> luxury but some kind of disease.
+I think the value of tests come from having
+> valuable tests, I do a lot of code prototyping, seeing how things work and if
+> you value speed to see how things works to be able to feed into an
+> implemetation later on.
+A spike concept does not need tests.
+I help break
+> down the problem for feasability.

+> **Q:** do you every pair or test?

-when build propery test and mob
+> **A:** when we build properly we will test and even mob program but not test

-but not first, not the way I like it.

-you can write code first
+> first, not the way I like it.
+You can write the code first you know.

-SS you wan tot drive your development throght tests it slows me down a frustrating amount I am in a position that I can get away with it, working on the edges not the essential core of the business
+> **Selena:** You can totaly drive your development through your tests first.

+> **A:** I feel it slows me down a frustrating amount.
+I am in a position that
+> I can get away with it, working on the edges of the business and not the
+> essential core of the business

+> **Q:** You are not a test first guy?

-Not a test first never have been never will be not a pair programmer
+> **A:** Not a test first guy, never have been never will be not a pair

-you have not changed
+> programmer

+> **Q:** This experience has not changed you?
+You had a terrible time?

+> [silence]

-You had a terrible time <silence> not a terrible time but forced into situations
+> **A:** not a terrible time but I was forced into this situation.
+Look I do
-I see the value
+> see the value.

+> **Q:** would you enforce testing at work?

-I don't enforce TDD but definitye stuff should be covered with testing my mehthod of working is very ADD not much time to focus on pair programming kind of work I find pair programing frustrated
+> **A:** I don't enforce TDD but definitye stuff should be covered with
+> testing.
+My mehthod of working is very ADD Not much time to focus on pair
+> programming kind of work.
+I find pair programing frustrating.

-How do you get your team to work the way you want them to work I work at higher architercture level
+> **Q:** How do you get your team to work the way you want them to work?

-how thing integrate
+> **A:** I work at higher architercture level.
+How thing integrate together
+> that kind of thing.

+**TODO** continue from here on

 product: Harbour what AWS env looks like
 "put it this wway I have a lot of access to a lot of pepoles envoirments"